harabat/django-htmx/tutorial/docs/11_follows.md

 # Follows

+## Introduction

+In this chapter, we'll let users follow other users, so that they can keep abreast of their favourite users' articles.

 ## Creating a few new users and articles

 To make the following sections more interesting, let's create a new